ScottyLabs/wdw/html/index.md

 people to expect and what people will be interested in learning.
 We can't wait, and we hope to see you there!

+## Resources

+To follow along, go to the [demo website](https://skottyk.github.io/WDW_HTMLCSS/), where I've posted code and the ouput so you can see the code I add for each step in the presentation.

 ## Previous Resources